 One of the things I never hear anybody talk about is how diminished the exit row in-flight entertainment experience is.
 Sure, you’ll get the exact same features and amenities that everyone else in economy class does, but it’s a much more awkward experience IMHO.

-Basically, the video screen in the seat back in front of you will be much farther away.
+In most cases, the video screen in the seat back in front of you will be much farther away.
 If you’re under 6 feet tall, you will very quickly feel the agony of having to reach far forward to swipe through all the options on the touchscreen.

 It becomes even more frustrating if you can’t find anything to watch.
 Your arms will start buzzing from the lack of blood flow.
 Your back will be pinching in places it has never pinched before.
-Most annoyingly, your gut will be strangled by the seatbelt still latched tightly in place (as required by the same grumpy flight attendant who reminded you that your carryon bag wasn’t fully under the seat).
+Most annoyingly, your gut will be strangled by the seatbelt still latched tightly in place (as required by the same flight attendant who reminded you that your carryon bag wasn’t fully under the seat).

 4. Sometimes there’s no window